MateuszJanduraUszu/mjmem/docs/reference/smart_pointer/make_optimized_pair.md

 ## Exceptions

-May throw a specific exception during members construction.
+May throw a specific exception if the member construction fails.

 ## Remarks